quarbby/Today-I-learnt/README.md

 # Today-I-learnt

+### 20/12/16 - pgrep and pkill

+"I want to kill a Java process, but I don't know the process ID.
+So I run `ps aux | grep java | less` and use my eyeballs..."

+Enter `pgrep java` (or `pgrep -a` to show the command).
+Or `pgrep -u darren` for all processes by `darren`.
+If you want to kill *one* particular Java process, you need to use `kill 1234`.

+On the other hand, if you want to kill *all* Java processes, there is  `pkill java`, which works the same way and is arguably more powerful (and dangerous!
+See [here](https://unix.stackexchange.com/questions/91527/whats-the-difference-between-pkill-and-killall)) than `killall java`.
+Both can select by user, and have a lot of other options.

 ### 20/12/16 - Linux jq

 Today I learnt that I can parse JSON files in command line with the library [jq](https://stedolan.github.io/jq/).
 PRetty useful for parsing structured JSON data rather than using loads of `sed` and `awk` and going bersek